Finite-state Independence and Normal Sequences: Introduction and statement of results

+\begin{theorem}[Characterization Theorem] Let $x$ and~$y$ be two normal words respectively on the alphabets $A$ and~$B$.
+The following statements are equivalent. \begin{enumerate} \itemsep0cm \item The words $x$ and $y$ are finite-state independent. \item For every deterministic two-tapes finite automaton~$\mathcal{A}$, the run on $x$ and~$y$ in~$\mathcal{A}$ is fair. \item For every oblivious selector~$\mathcal{S}$, the results $\mathcal{S}(x,y)$ and~$\mathcal{S}(y,x)$ are also normal. \end{enumerate} Furthermore, if alphabets $A$ and~$B$ are equal, the following statement is also equivalent. \begin{enumerate}[resume] \item For every shuffler~$\mathcal{S}$, the result $\mathcal{S}(x,y)$ is also normal. \end{enumerate} \end{theorem}

+Based on the characterization of finite-state independence of normal words in terms of shufflers given in Theorem~\ref{thm:charac}, we obtain the following.

-The other main result in this work, stated as Theorem~\ref{thm:algorithm}, gives an algorithm to construct a pair of finite-state independent normal words, based on the characterization in terms of shufflers proved in Theorem~\ref{thm:charac}.
-This algorithm outputs a pair of finite-state independent normal words $(x,y)$ by outputting, at each step, one new symbol extending either the currently computed prefix of~$x$ or the currently computed prefix of $y$.
+\begin{theorem} For every alphabet $A$, there is an algorithm that computes a pair of finite-state independent normal words. \end{theorem}

+The proof exhibits an algorithm that outputs a pair of finite-state independent normal words $(x,y)$ by outputting, at each step, one new symbol extending either the currently computed prefix of~$x$ or the currently computed prefix of $y$.
 Unfortunately, the computational complexity of this algorithm is doubly exponential, which means that to obtain the $n$-th symbol of the pair of finite-state independent normal words the algorithm performs a number of operations that is doubly exponential in~$n$.
-Our construction of a pair of independent normal words has some similarity with the construction of sequences representing the fractional expansion of absolutely normal numbers (a number is absolutely normal if its expansion in each base greater than or equal to $2$ is a normal word).
-The algorithm we give here has some similarity with Turing's algorithm for computing absolutely normal numbers~\cite{turing,BFP2007}, which also has doubly exponential computational complexity.
+Our construction of a pair of finite-state independent normal words has some similarity with the construction of sequences representing the fractional expansion of absolutely normal numbers (a number is absolutely normal if its fractional expansion in each integer base is a normal word).
+Our algorithm here has some similarity with Turing's algorithm for computing absolutely normal numbers~\cite{turing,BFP2007}, which also has doubly exponential computational complexity.

 The paper is organized as follows.
-In Section~\ref{section:primary} we present the primary definitions of finite automata, normality and finite-state independende.
-In Section~\ref{section:statement} we introduce the new needed definitions and we state Theorem~\ref{thm:charac} (the Characterization Theorem).
-Section~\ref{sec:proof} gives its proof.
-In Section~\ref{section:algorithm}, the last section, Theorem~\ref{thm:algorithm} gives the announced algorithm to compute a pair of finite-state independent normal words.
+In Section~\ref{section:primary} we present the primary definitions of finite automata, normality and finite-state independence.
+We devote Section~\ref{sec:def} to the notions of fairness, selecting and shuffling.
+In Section~\ref{sec:proof} we give the proof of Theorem~\ref{thm:charac} (Characterization Theorem).
+Section~\ref{sec:algorithm} is devoted to Theorem~\ref{thm:algorithm}, which gives the announced algorithm to compute a pair of finite-state independent normal words.
+Finally in section \ref{sec:conclusion} we report some open problems.